AthinaDavari/JavaAssignment/README.md

 ```bash
 mvn test
 ```
+Warning!!
+Before run the test make sure that keyboard's language is english.
+Don't use the keyboard and mouse when the tests are running.

 ## Authors
 | Full Name | Github Account | Mail |
 | --- | --- | --- |